espanso/website/docs/matches/examples.md

 :::

+### EspansoEdit

+A comprehensive collection of example snippets is included with  the [EspansoEdit](../../tools/#espansoedit) editor, and can also be seen online at its [website](https://ee.qqv.com.au/usage/cookbook).

 ### Populating a Form's choice control with the result of a shell command

 The following example shows how you could use the output of a shell command